seanpmaxwell/jet-schema/README.md

 `jetSchema()` accepts an optional settings object with 3 three options:
   - `defaultValuesMap`: An `[["val", "function"]]`nested array specifying which default value should be used for which validator-function: you should use this option for frequently used validator-function/default-value combinations where you don't want to set a default value every time.
 Upon initialization, the validator-functions will check their defaults.
 If a value is not optional and you do not supply a default value, then an error will be thrown when the schema is initialized.
 If you don't set a default value for a function in the `jetSchema()` function, you can also pass a 2 length array of the default value and the validator-function when `schema` is called (the next 3 snippets below contain examples).
   - `cloneFn`: A custom clone-function if you don't want to use the built-in function which uses `structuredClone` (I like to use `lodash.cloneDeep`).
   - `onError`: If a validator-function fails then an error is thrown.
 You can override this behavior by passing a custom error handling function as the third argument.
-Function must have the format: `(property: string, value?: unknown, origMessage?: string) => void;`.
 This feature is really useful for testing when you may want to return an error string instead of throw an error.
+    - Format: `(property: string, value?: unknown, origMessage?: string, schemaId?: string) => void;`.

 > When setting up **jet-schema** for the first time, usually what I do is create two files under my `util/` folder: `schema.ts` and `validators.ts`.
 In `schema.ts` I'll import and call the `jet-schema` function then apply any frequently used validator-function/default-value combinations I have and a clone-function.
 If you don't want to go through this step, you can import the `schema` function directly from `jet-schema`.